 The 9th fold is a tribute to womanhood and Mothers.
 For it has been through their faith, their love, loyalty and devotion that the character of the men and women who have made this country great has been molded.

 The 10th fold is a tribute to the father, for he too, has given his sons and daughters for the defense of their country since they were first born.

 The 11th fold represents the lower portion of the seal of King David and King Solomon and glorifies in the Hebrews eyes, the God of Abraham, Isaac and Jacob.

 The 12th fold represents an emblem of eternity and glorifies, in the Christians eyes, God the Father, the Son and Holy Spirit.

-The 13th fold, or when the flag is completely folded, the stars are uppermost reminding them of their Nations motto, ‘In God We Trust.’
+The 13th fold, or when the flag is completely folded, the stars are uppermost reminding us of our Nations motto, ‘In God We Trust.’

 After the flag is completely folded and tucked in, it takes on the appearance of a cocked hat, ever reminding us of the soldiers who served under General George Washington, and the Sailors and Marines who served under Captain John Paul Jones, who were followed by their comrades and shipmates in the Armed Forces of the United States, preserving for them the rights, privileges and freedoms they enjoy today.

 There are some traditions and ways of doing things that have deep meaning.
-In the future, you’ll see flags folded and now you will know why.
+In the future, when you see our flag folded, you will know the reasons why.

 May God Protect, Guide and lead this great nation.